Lyra Classes at The Last Carnival

 Lyra Level 2

 This is a 60 minute class.
 Instructed by Dana.
-Drop Ins Allowed. $25/class.
-When you sign up and prepay for the whole 6 week course the price per class is discounted to $20/class.
+Drop Ins Allowed. $30/class.
+When you sign up and prpay for the whole 6 week course the price per class is discounted to $25/class.
 Register online today though The Last Carnival calendar page.

-The aerial hoop (also known as the lyra, aerial ring or circeaux) is a circular metal apparatus (resembling a hula hoop) suspended in the air.
+The aerial hoop (also known as the lyra when it dance a flat top, aerial ring or circeaux) is a circular metal apparatus (resembling a hula hoop) suspended in the air.
 Circus artists use it to perform aerial acrobatics.
 The act usually combines static and swinging trapeze skills with static, spinning, and swinging poses.

 Aerial hoop is similar to some styles of gymnastics.
 However, it is performed as an art form instead of a competitive sport.
 Aerial hooping involves a great deal of strength, flexibility, and grace.
 As such, it is also a popular fitness activity.
 The poses and movements tone the whole body while improving flexibility and balance.